-6.4 CLEAR CARD
+6.7.
+CLEAR CARD

-To clear the card back to its virgin state.
+To clear the card back to the manufacturing state.
 All keys, file structures and data will be erased.
-This function is only available after successful verification of IC code and when the card is in Manufacturer Stage or Personalization Stage.
+This function is only available after successful verification of IC code and when the card is in manufacturing stage or personalization stage.